Integrated assessment modelling: Shortcomings

 All numerical models have shortcomings.
 Integrated Assessment Models for climate change, in particular, have been severely criticized for problematic assumptions that led to greatly overestimating the cost/benefit ratio for mitigating climate change while relying on economic models inappropriate to the problem.
 In 2021, the integrated assessment modeling community examined gaps in what was termed the "possibility space" and how these might best be consolidated and addressed.
 In an October 2021 working paper, Nicholas Stern argues that existing IAMs are inherently unable to capture the economic realities of the climate crisis under its current state of rapid progress.

 Models undertaking optimisation methodologies have received numerous different critiques, a prominent one however, draws on the ideas of dynamical systems theory which understands systems as changing with no deterministic pathway or end-state.

 This implies a very large, or even infinite, number of possible states of the system in the future with aspects and dynamics that cannot be known to observers of the current state of the system.

 This type of uncertainty around future states of an evolutionary system has been referred to as 'radical' or 'fundamental' uncertainty.

 This has led some researchers to call for more work on the broader array of possible futures and calling for modelling research on those alternative scenarios that have yet to receive substantial attention, for example post-growth scenarios.

+IAMs have also been criticised for undervaluing or underestimating the role of primary renewable electricity, generated primarily through wind and solar power, and closely related integration concepts like sector coupling, electrification of end-use and power-to-X, while overvaluing the role of bioenergy and CCS.
+Researchers also note a major discrepancy between the IAM modelling community and the energy system modelling community, thus arguing for a stronger incorporation of the findings of the energy system modelling community in IAMs.

+Because integrated assessment models play an important role in climate mitigation assessments—particularly in the work of the IPCC’s Working Group III—they have also been examined by scholars in fields such as Science and Technology Studies and Political Ecology.
+This research argues that modeling practices and assumptions have ethical implications and can influence climate policy debates, for example by shaping expectations about mitigation pathways such as those involving negative emissions.
+Furthermore, IAMs are criticized to insufficiently deal with issues of justice.

+Some authors therefore emphasize the social and institutional context in which models are developed and used, and have suggested combining modeling with other approaches, including participatory or interdisciplinary methods, to explore a wider range of possible futures.